Fong Swee Suan: Political career

 In 1954, Fong was introduced to Lee Kuan Yew via the Singapore Chinese Middle School Students' Union and later formed the People's Action Party with Lee and other trade unionists, lawyers and journalists on 21 November 1954.
 Fong became a member of PAP's first Central Executive Committee.
 In the same year, he and Lim founded the Singapore Factory and Shop Workers' Union.

 In 1955, Fong led a SBWU strike against Hock Lee Bus Company to improve working conditions and as a protest against unfair treatment against union members.
 The strike eventually led to the Hock Lee bus riots which Fong was accused of causing of the riots.
 He was later arrested and detained for 45 days for his involvement.
 Fong would later denied causing the riots years later.

-On 24 October 1956, Fong was arrested again for alleged involvement in the Chinese Middle School Student Riots and was detained with other union leaders on Saint John's Island.
-Fong was released in 1959 when the PAP won the 1959 Singaporean general election in a landslide victory.
+On 24 October 1956, Fong was arrested again for alleged involvement in the Chinese middle school student riots and was detained with other union leaders on Saint John's Island.
+Fong was released in 1959 when the PAP won the 1959 general election in a landslide victory.
 He was subsequently appointed political secretary to the Minister of Labour and Law.

-On 14 July 1961, Lee, who became the Prime Minister of Singapore, asked Fong and two other political secretaries to resign from their posts due to a joint statement between them and other union leaders calling to abolish the Internal Security Council and for full self-government.
+On 14 July 1961, Lee, who became the prime minister of Singapore, asked Fong and two other political secretaries to resign from their posts due to a joint statement between them and other union leaders calling to abolish the Internal Security Council and for full self-government.

 Fong left PAP and became the secretary-general of the newly formed Singapore Association of Trade Unions (SATU) in August.
 In the same month, Fong joined Barisan Sosialis as its party secretary.

 On 2 February 1963, Fong was arrested during Operation Coldstore and then later sent to Malaysia for detention.
 He was released from detention on 26 August 1967.

 Personal life

 Fong and his wife, Chen Poh Cheng, were childhood friends and married in 1960.
 They have two sons and a daughter.
-His son, Otto Fong, is a comic artist, playwright and teacher.
+His son, Otto Fong, is a comic artist, playwright, and teacher.

 After released from his detention in Malaysia, Fong remained in Malaysia as he was banned from entering Singapore.
 His ban was lifted in December 1990 and only returned to Singapore in 1998 as a Singapore permanent resident.

 Fong suffered from liver cirrhosis and died on 4 February 2017 at his home; he was 85 years old.
-Prime Minister of Singapore Lee Hsien Loong, son of Lee Kuan Yew, sent his condolences to his widow Chen on Fong's death.
+Prime minister of Singapore Lee Hsien Loong, son of Lee Kuan Yew, sent his condolences to his widow Chen on Fong's death.

 Three years after Fong died, his widow Chen committed suicide on 6 December 2020.
 She was 84 years of age at the time of her death.